j-abu/edgeauto-web/README.md

 Install yarn with the node package manager: `npm i yarn -g`

-Install all the required dependencies: `yarn install`
+Install the required dependencies: `yarn install`

 Run the application and development server: `yarn dev`